State-Devs/state/README.md

 # state
-Meta-repo for discussions, issues, and docs.
+Meta-repo for docs.

+(NOW PUBLIC, NO SENSITIVE INFO)